srijanshukla18/kubectl-smart/README.md

 ```
 **Purpose**: 48h forecast of capacity issues and certificate expiry

+Data sources and behavior:
+- CPU/Memory: metrics-server (`kubectl top`) snapshot; forecasts improve across runs using a small local cache.
+- PVC Disk usage: kubelet Prometheus metrics (kubelet_volume_stats_* via API proxy).
+If unavailable, output notes that signals may be limited.
+- Certificate expiry: parses Secret `tls.crt` via X.509; warns when ≤ 14 days.
+- Read-only; no cluster writes.
+If a source is unavailable, `top` succeeds but shows no warnings and prints a note.

 ## 🔧 Architecture

 The new implementation follows the exact technical specification: